Christie Falls is a stunning, free-falling waterfall located near Kelowna, BC.

 We took my sister’s 4Runner instead of my Escape because I was worried about the rough road.
 However, other people didn’t seem to have the same worries and we spotted small cars and even a travel van on the bumpy roads.
 Even after seeing that, I would still only recommend a sturdy SUV or truck — the roads can get pretty rough.

 It can be daunting to head up into the mountains on a forestry road, but luckily Google will lead you to the trailhead without any problems.
 Google Maps works without service, so as long as you’ve preloaded the directions you’ll easily navigate your way through the mountains.
 We also used a Garmin GPS which recorded our progress.

 Despite the rough road, it’s an absolutely gorgeous drive.
 You leave behind civilization quite quickly and can instead enjoy views of the sprawling forest and colourful wildflowers.
 There are a few small lakes along the way and the largest is the Big Horn Lake Dam.
-It’s quite a pretty lake, although it looks very man-made.
+It’s a pretty lake even if it does look very man-made.
 There’s even a small campsite on the lake, as well as a few others along the drive up.
-Now that I know there are so many great, free place to camp, Jacob and I will definitely be back to check them out!